omniSpectrum/omniBill/Sketches/README.md

-pre-Development Docs
+Sketches
 ========

 This directory contains everything that might not be present in official documentation.
-Like Hand-made sketches, basic ideas.
+Like Hand-made sketches, basic ideas, preliminary diagrams.